zelere/SlicerDeepSeg/README.md

 ## Purpose
 The project aims to support the segmentation and classification process of brain tumors.

-##

-The Slicer extension is capable of calculating radiomics features based on automatically or manually segmented MRI scans, and classifying the grade of the brain tumor.
-For automated segmentation nnU-net [32] is used, which performed among the best solutions in the BraTS2021 competition.
+This Slicer extension is capable of calculating radiomics features based on automatically or manually segmented MRI scans, and classifying the grade of the brain tumor.
+For automated segmentation nnU-net is used, which performed among the best solutions in the BraTS2021 competition.

 ## Installation
 First, download the 3D Slicer from here.
 Select the version that corresponds to your operating system.